 Delegating tasks will also give your staff a sense of responsibility and a motivational boost.
 This is great for your business and for your time management.
 Learn who is good at what and give advice where needed.
 A little bit of time spent on guidance will go a long way in the end.

 Technological advances have also opened up a vast amount of opportunities in terms of recruitment.
-For example, virtual assistants can be a massive asset when it comes to time management and can often carry out the necessary, yet mundane tasks for you.
-Their virtual nature also means that their overhead costs are low and you can employ them on a short-term basis.
-All of which are benefits to your business.
+For example, virtual assistants can be a massive asset when it comes to time management and can often carry out the necessary, yet mundane, tasks for you.
+By their very nature their overhead costs are low and you can employ them on a short-term basis.
+All of which benefits to your business.

 So, that’s just five simple ways to help manage your time better and enable you to start focussing on the really important aspects of your business.